adamboerema/polymertutorial/README.md

 This library is required for all Polymer components and any custom components you create yourself.
 There is also a smaller webcomponents-lite.min.js library that can be used in replacement if you are only building elements for browsers that currently support the Web Components API (Chrome 36+ for example).

-Next is the link tag importing our gifn-feed web component to be used
+Next is the link tag importing our gifn-feed web component to be used.

 	<link rel="import" href="gifn-feed.html">